kangzixiang/MTCNN-light/README.md

 # MTCNN-light
 ## Introduction
-this repository is the implementation of MTCNN with no framework,  Just need opencv and openblas.
+this repository is the implementation of MTCNN with no framework, only depend on opencv and openblas.
 "Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Neural Networks", implemented with C++，no framework
 it is very easy for you to use.
 it is can be a part of your project with no framework, like caffe and mxnet.